 Each part of the name is executed in its color.
 Blue is in blue, and Sky is in navy.
 The direct analogy of color and word speaks of simplicity and childlike immediacy.

-The emblem first used the addition of Studios to underscore the animation direction of the division—the transition from shooting individual movie elements to full-length films.
+The emblem first used the addition of “Studios” to underscore the division’s animation direction, the transition from shooting individual movie elements to full-length films.

 Font and Colors

-The choice of blue tones resonates with the color palette of the company’s main franchise – Ice Age.
-The color of cold ice and sky blue is associated with the beauty of nature, flight of imagination, and travel.
+The choice of blue tones resonates with the color palette of the company’s main franchise, Ice Age.
+The colors ice and sky blue are associated with the beauty of nature, the flight of imagination, and travel.

 The font is reminiscent of ITC Fenice Pro Regular.
-Angular letters with serifs hint at the main mascot of the studio – the saber-toothed squirrel Scrat, with which every part of the story about Manny began.
-Delicate dancing letters indicate the special effects that the studio was famous for.
+Angular letters with serifs hint at the main mascot of the studio, the saber-toothed squirrel Scrat, with whom every part of the story about Manny began.
+Delicate dancing letters indicate the studio’s famous special effects.